What is Mac OS X – Definition of OS X for Mac Computer

 10.9: Mavericks – Released on October 22, 2013, it makes it possible for all Mac users to free upgrade from OS X Snow Leopard or later version to it.
 Its changes include the addition of the previously iOS-only Maps and iBooks applications, improvements to the Notification Center, enhancements to several applications, and many more detailed improvements.

 From what listed above, we can simply draw the conclusion that such Mac operating systems are named after faline (catamount).
-However, whether the next version will follow the same rule is still a mystery.

 Features and Traits of Mac OS X